Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Head to Capitol Hill for a close look at the massive dome and at the imposing elegance of the United States Capitol, flanked by the Supreme Court of the United States and by the Library of Congress.
 Nearby stand Senate and House office buildings.

-Get better acquainted with the United States Congress and the Capitol Building at the Visitor Center, where historical documents are on display in the Exhibition Hall.
+Get better acquainted with the United States Congress and the Capitol Building at the huge Visitor Center, notably at Exhibition Hall, where historical documents are on display, and television screens show live sessions of the House and Senate.

 Focus on the wide expanse, nearly two miles long that's stretched from the United States Capitol to the Lincoln Memorial, with the Washington Monument presiding midway, in full view of the White House across the Ellipse.